regina-normal/regina/packaging/readmes/README-macosx-fink.txt

      example$ sudo cp regina-normal.info /sw/fink/dists/local/main/finkinfo

-To build and install Regina:
+Now you can build and install Regina:

 5. Make sure that Fink can see the new version of Regina: